 - fulvic acid

 I took the recommended capsules for two weeks with a four-day break every 14 days for six weeks.
-It is essential to take the herbal parasite capsules for a minimum of six weeks to kill parasites throughout each lifecycle stage.
+Taking the herbal parasite capsules for a minimum of six weeks is essential to kill parasites throughout each lifecycle stage.

 I also intermittently took oil of oregano, which has anti-bacterial and anti-fungal properties.
 Oregano oil is also one of the best natural antimicrobials to kill SIBO.

-The paratrex parasite cleanses, and the oil of oregano helped to kill both the parasites and candida.
+The paratrex parasite cleanses, and the oregano oil helped kill both the parasites and candida.

-While I did not know that I had SIBO at the time as I had never heard of it, I’m sure it worked to knock down my SIBO as well.
+While I did not know that I had SIBO at the time as I had never heard of it, I’m sure these natural herbs worked to knock down my SIBO.

 Neem, clove, and oil of oregano are antimicrobials that are effective for SIBO as well.

 When I went back to get my candida levels checked after doing the parasite cleanse, candida diet, and avoidance of food sensitivities, my candida levels had dropped down to 1/6.
 I was feeling less bloated and was happy with my results.

 The liver and gallbladder flush for healing SIBO, bloating, and acid reflux.

 Another critical part of my healing journey that improved my gut health and acid reflux was doing the liver and gallbladder flush by Andreas Moritz.

 I did four liver and gallbladder flushes in total over a year, and at the same time, I was working on reducing my candida.

 The liver and gallbladder flush was the most satisfying cleanse I have done as you get to see gallbladder stones come out in your stool if you have them.
 My first liver and gallbladder flush yielded the most stones.
 By my 4th flush, I no longer had any gallbladder stones.